About Us/Bithoop Vision

-Barry and I have spent a lot of years in the IT sector, as executives, consultants, educators and imagineers.
+Barry and I have spent many years on the "bleeding edge" of the IT sector, as executives, consultants, educators and imagineers.
 We, like you have seen the explosion in apps, the proliferation in information, and the frustration many individuals and corporations have with all of that.
 Many of us feel like we've lost the handle on it and as a result spend most of the day looking for what we need, and trying to remember where we put it.

 We came to the realization that we have outgrown the methods we use to manage information and we need new ones.
 The concept of inbox, for example came with the invention of the first writing desk in the 14th century.
 People received 3 letters a month then, not 300 an hour.
 File folders were invented during the civil war, for organizing hand written medical notes, no longer useful when 45,000 employees can create letters in seconds and drop them into SharePoint, or Dropbox or Google in nanoseconds.

 The collective knowledge of teams and enterprises continues to be digitized and stored in many forms, documents, emails, web pages, events, blogs, CRM data, etc..
 Typically this information is spread across multiple applications, repositories and the web.
 As a result it becomes more difficult to find, discover and act on what we are looking for.
 Never mind even little things like correcting wrong information.
 We need new computational tools to help organize, search, and understand these vast amounts of information.

 Right now, we work with information using two main tools—search and links.
 We type keywords into a search engine and find a set of documents related to them.
 We look at the documents in that set, possibly navigating to other linked documents.